 The end result of obeying all of the New Testament commandments is deliverance from sin and the growth of Christ in us.

 Many Christian churches in America are in a state of lawlessness.
 This is because we do not realize the goal is to overcome sin and grow in the image of Christ.
-Instead we as Pastors allow our churches to be filled with sin and we excuse it for the sake of numbers.
-As a result, when we do not eat from the right tree we eat and encourage others to eat from the wrong tree.
+Instead, we as Pastors allow our churches to be filled with sin and we excuse it for the sake of numbers and money.
+As a result, when we do not eat from the right tree, we eat and encourage others to eat from the wrong tree.

 We are called to eat from the tree of life.
 We are not to eat from the tree of knowledge of good and evil.
 The tree of life is the righteousness of Christ.
 The tree of knowledge of good and evil is morality.
 The good on the tree of knowledge is just as evil as the evil on the tree of knowledge.
 God did not call us to be good or moral, He called us to be righteous.
 In fact, the Word teaching there is no one good but God.